 Where to stay in Northern Ireland

 You will be spoilt for choice because Northern Irish hotels are some of the best!
-The Hastings Hotel Group have some amazing staycation offers at present so here are some of my recommendations for accommodation in Northern Ireland.
+The Hastings Hotel Group are always our favourite place to staycation in Northern Ireland so here are some of our recommendations for accommodation in Northern Ireland.

 Grand Central Hotel